ct-js/docs.ctjs.rocks/docs/viewport-management.md

 * Scaling with letterboxing works for **any type of projects**, and can also give nice transforms to your pixelart games.
 This will remain your designed aspect ratio.
 * Scaling without letterboxing ensures both the best quality and use of a full screen.
 It is often preferable over scaling with letterboxing.

-If you are making a pixelart game, make sure you disable image smoothing at the "Settings" tab.
+If you are making a pixelart game, make sure you disable image smoothing at the "Project" tab -> "Render Options" on the left side.

 In general, you should follow these rules: